petermolnar-dev/lizik-test/README.md

 10) The MVVM and MVP modules contain commented-out snapshot tests at `MV\* Module/Tests/Feed UI/FeedUISnapshotTests.swift`.

 	- Uncomment and run one snapshot test at a time to validate the layout is pixel-perfect in Light and Dark Mode.

 	- You shouldn't change any existing snapshot.
 They're there to validate your implementation.

 	- ⚠️ Important: ***Different simulators may generate slightly different snapshots (even if they look the same!).*** So you must run the snapshot tests using the exact same simulator used to take the snapshots:

-		- Use the 'iPhone 13 - iOS 15.0' simulator.
+		- Use *precisely* the 'iPhone 13 - iOS 15.0' simulator.

 	- All snapshot tests must pass before you submit the pull request.